-The share of equity sales – or non-distressed property sales – climbed in March to make up 91 percent of all home sales, up from 89.1 percent in February and 87.5 percent in March 2014.
-Conversely, the combined share of all distressed property sales fell in March, down from 10.9 percent in February to 9 percent in March.
-Distressed sales made up 12.5 percent of total sales a year ago.
-Thirty-four of the 43 counties that C.A.R. reported showed month-to-month decreases in their distressed sales shares, with Mariposa having the smallest share of distressed sales at 0 percent, followed by San Mateo (1 percent) and Marin, San Francisco, and Santa Clara (all at 2 percent).
-Plumas County had the highest share of distressed sales at 27 percent, followed by Siskiyou (24 percent), and Kings (21 percent).
+The share of equity sales – or non-distressed property sales – edged up in April to make up 91.9 percent of all home sales, the highest level since 2007.
+Equity sales made up 91 percent of all home sales in March and 88.3 percent in April 2014.
+The share of equity sales has been at or near 90 percent since mid-2014.
+Conversely, the combined share of all distressed property sales (REOs and short sales) fell in April, down from 9 percent in March to 8.1 percent in April.
+Distressed sales made up 11.7 percent of total sales a year ago.
+Twenty-three of the 43 counties that C.A.R. reported showed month-to-month decreases in their distressed sales shares, with San Mateo having the smallest share of distressed sales at 1 percent, followed by San Francisco (2 percent), and Santa Cruz (2 percent).
+Kings and Plumas counties had the highest share of distressed sales at 24 percent, followed by Amador, Lake, and Tulare (all at 16 percent).